JyotsnaBellary/FindMe/README.md

 # Find Me – A Social Networking Platform

 ## Introduction
-Find Me is a social networking platform designed to connect small-scale vendors directly with customers, eliminating the need for intermediaries.
-Vendors can showcase their products, interact with customers, and manage orders, while customers can browse products, place orders, and communicate with vendors—all within a single platform.
+The primary goal of FindMe is to help small businesses build an online presence and connect directly with customers through a community-oriented social platform.
+Vendors can showcase their products, interact with customers, and manage orders, while customers can browse offerings, place orders, and communicate with vendors—all within a single, integrated system.

 ## Features
 ### For Vendors